seyerjo/basic-tech-landing-page/README.md

-# basic-tech-landing-page
+# Basic Tech Landing Page
-Basic landing page developed to test implementations of HTML and CSS.
+Basic landing page for tech portfolio, fully functional, which has been developed to test implementations of Semantic HTML and CSS Flex.